Friday November 1, 2019 | 7:30PM Pre-concert talk at 6:45PM)

 Lachrimæ Veræ (True tears)

 This performance is significantly different from most in that the music is ornamented in a style appropriate to the period and in defiance of a certain modern Puritanism that demands total adherence to the written page.
-The embellishment adds expressive elegance and musical freedom that we hope enhances the audience’s “joy and gladness”!
+The embellishments add expressive elegance and musical freedom to the performance that we hope enhances the audience’s “joy and gladnesse”!

 Nigel North, lute